How I Came to Read

 All that changed dramatically and irretrievably in 1987 when I discovered I could learn about sex from books.

 Not that I knew what sex was at twelve.
 I kid you not when I tell you that at that age, I thought people had to get married first before they had a baby, and a stork brought the baby.
 I bought the cartoon, sanitized, children’s version of how baby’s were made.
 I never troubled to ask my parents how babies were made.
-I sensed there was something taboo or forbidden about the topic so asking my parents seemed inappropriate.
+I sensed something taboo or forbidden about the topic so asking my parents seemed inappropriate.
 They never troubled to tell me.
 Why the heck did a twelve year old need to know about sex anyway?

 Finally, there was something worth reading a whole book for!

 I set about educating myself.
-With my new found realisation, I naturally turned to our home library.
+With my newfound realisation, I naturally turned to our home library.
 The thinking went, We had so many damn books, there must be some sex in there!
-I sought out books with sexy, lascivious or suggestive looking covers.
-There would invariably be a beautiful and sexy lady or some part of her on the cover, or a good looking couple in some lascivious embrace.
+I sought out books with sexy, lascivious or suggestive-looking covers.
+There would invariably be a beautiful and sexy lady or some part of her on the cover or a good-looking couple in some lascivious embrace.
 If the cover suggested sex, chances are the pages contained them.

 I was surprised and immensely pleased to find a collection of such adult novels in our home library.
 I came to be familiar, perhaps a bit too familiar, with the works of Sidney Sheldon, Harold Robbins, Eric van Lustbader, Jackie Collins, and other such writers known for their intensely arousing and completely impossible sex scenes.
 Even though it has been more than thirty years ago, I still recall a description of a scene from Collin’s book ‘Lucky’.
 In that scene, the male lover felches Lucky Santangelo, the protagonist, after bringing her to an explosive multiple orgasm.
-I remember my twelve year old mind thinking as I read the scene, Wow, he must be thirsty and didn’t even need a straw!
+I remember my twelve-year-old mind thinking as I read the scene, Wow, he must be thirsty and didn’t even need a straw!
 Is this real?
 I have come a long way since then.

 Though I discovered those books, at first, I did not read them in their entirety.
 Instead, I skimmed the pages to look for keywords.
-Any words suggesting or reating to genitalia or copulation indicated a sex scene or one about to happen.
+Any words suggesting or relating to genitalia or copulation indicated a sex scene or one about to happen.
 Once I discovered it I would dive in like a happy dolphin and swim about for a few paragraphs (or pages if you read Collins).

 But the cover method of identifying sex scenes in books, though generally successful, had its shortcomings.
 Sometimes the cover or the title of the book misled me.
 I would flip through 300+ pages without even so much as a sliver of skin or a sentence of sex.
 Eventually, I began to work out that sex scenes rarely happened early in the book.
 It happened often around the 1/3rd mark of the book.
-If there wasn’t one by the 2/3rd mark of the book, the chances of one occuring after that were incredibly low.
+If there wasn’t one by the 2/3rd mark of the book, the chances of one occurring after that were incredibly low.

 How could I miss that?!
 I thought angrily to myself.
-That incident casted serious doubt on the thoroughness and accuracy of my methodology.
+That incident cast serious doubt on the thoroughness and accuracy of my methodology.
 It left me feeling insecure; insecure because there may be many more scenes I may have overlooked.
-From that point on, I told myself I would henceforth read every page on a book to ensure I did not miss anything.
+From that point on, I told myself I would henceforth read every page in a book to ensure I did not miss anything.
 No more skimming or divining.
 Every word, sentence and paragraph would be read.
 I wasn’t going to miss a thing.

 As I approached my sixteenth year, I grew bored and muak (sick, disgusted) reading such adult novels.
-Around that time, I began exploring classic literature, initially through the Penguin published translated works of Dumas, Maupassant, Laclos, Rostandt and Flaubert.
+Around that time, I began exploring classic literature, initially through the Penguin-published translated works of Dumas, Maupassant, Laclos, Rostandt and Flaubert.
 Dumas’ Three Musketeers was the first book I devoured in three days, finishing at three in the morning only to feel a desire to re-read the book again.
 The next few years were devoted to reading the classic English and American writers and with some movement to contemporary fiction, which dominated my twenties.
 I loved the classics because they were well written, contained profound insights and experiences about human nature and stimulated me far more powerfully and deeply than any adult novel could.
 They also taught me there was more to read and discover besides sex.

 It was around my mid-twenties I explored translated Asian and European writers and got into non-fiction more heavily.
 Before that I was exclusively fiction.
 The first non-fiction book I read was M Scott Peck’s ‘The Road Less Travelled’.
 Since then, I am predominantly a non-fiction reader.
 I naturally reach for books on current affairs, psychology, science, and biographies, compared to fiction.
 I am more deliberate and discerning about my choice of fiction.
 Ironically, I now thoroughly abhore sex scenes in literature.
 I prefer them hinted at than described in lurid detail.